cirmaciu/compare-media-queries/README.md

 # compare-media-queries
 Opinionated sorting function.
 Originaly made to be used in mqpacker sort function.

-*This function evaluates only first rule of first media query.* It can't compare queries with several conditions or multiple queries separated by comma yet.
+*This function evaluates only first media query.* It can't compare additional queries separated by comma.

 **Warning:** You have to take into account that sorting media queries in CSS can produce unintended results.